Mount Agamenticus

+Though under 700 ft high, Mount Agamenticus was historically a noted landmark for sailors.
 Mount Agamenticus is also affectionately known by older locals as "Big A," the nickname of a ski slope that once operated on its northeast flank, remnants of which can be seen both near the summit and along the trails.
 A memorial cairn to Mi'kmaq chief St. Aspinquid, who allegedly converted to Christianity, is located near the summit.

 History

 In 1614, Captain John Smith explored and charted the Gulf of Maine.

 Name

-Upon returning to London Mason presented his record of the New World, complete with aboriginal place names, to Prince Charles, "...humbly entreating his Highnesse hee would please to change their barbarous names for such English, as posteritie might say Prince Charles was their God-father..."
+Upon returning to London, Mason presented his record of the New World, complete with aboriginal place names, to Prince Charles, "...humbly entreating his Highnesse hee would please to change their barbarous names for such English, as posteritie might say Prince Charles was their God-father..."
 He complied, and his choices were featured on the map published in 1616 that accompanied Smith's A Description of New England.
 On paper, the mountain's Indian name, "Sassanows," became "Snadoun Hill."
 But many royal recommendations were not retained.
 Instead, the mountain would assume the general name of the York settlement of 1630, the "Plantation of Agamenticus," which itself took the Abenaki name for the York River.